mattbellis/PHYS-3330/raw-content/lab6-raw.md

 6. Did this change your DC voltage gain?
 Should it have?

 7. Predict the 3 dB frequency of this amplifier. *Hint:* Look at your prelab answers.
-This will be the $R_FC_F$ time constant from question @4.5; in this circuit the time constant will be determined by the feedback resistor and capacitor (not the input resistor).
+This will be the $R_FC_F$ time constant from Question @sec:4.5; in this circuit the time constant will be determined by the feedback resistor and capacitor (not the input resistor).
 Do you have the means to be able to measure this 3 dB frequency?
 Why not? (chat with an instructor if you are not sure)

 <!--1.
 We will first build the amplifier in a normal voltage amplifier configuration to test the setup and all the connections.
 Build the inverting amplifier circuit shown in Figure @fig:inv-amp-cir.
 Use a value for $R_F = R$ close to what you found in @sec:trans-pre, and a 10 pF capacitor $C_F$ in parallel with the feedback resistor to avoid spontaneous oscillations.
 Draw the schematic in your lab notebook and record the values of the components.